tamberg/pi-tastic/README.md

     $ meshtastic --set telemetry.environment_update_interval 180
     $ meshtastic --set telemetry.environment_measurement_enabled true

+Then, to see the base64 encoded PSK key of the local node.

+    $ meshtastic --info

+    ...
+TVlfUEFTU1dPUkQ= ...

-Then, to see the local node serial log output.
+Then, to see log output of the local node.

     $ meshtastic --noproto